Why Do Christians Suffer?

 Some of God’s Reasons

 Elisabeth Elliot’s book, A Path Through Suffering: Discovering the Relationship Between God’s Mercy and Our Pain, is a gem!
 Joni Eareckson Tada said, “Next to your Bible, this treasured classic could be your best guide in cultivating genuine good for your soul, no matter how harsh the suffering.”
-In an appendix to her book, Elliot lists some (not all) of the reasons that God ordains hardship in the lives of His repenting and believing children.
-She groups these reasons into four categories and the Scripture references are not exhaustive.
-I use this list in classes and number items for ease in discussion.
+R. C. Sproul also commends this book.
+In an appendix, Elliot lists some (not all) of the reasons that God ordains hardship in the lives of His repenting and believing children.
+She groups these into four categories.
+I use this list in counseling and teaching and number items for ease in discussion.

 1. We suffer for our own sake: